Galikash County

 Galikash County (شهرستان گالیکش) is in Golestan province, Iran.
 Its capital is the city of Galikash.

 History

-In 2009, Galikash District was separated from Minudasht County in the establishment of Galikash County, which was divided into two districts of two rural districts each, with Galikash as its capital and only city at the time.
+In 2010, Galikash District was separated from Minudasht County in the establishment of Galikash County, which was divided into two districts of two rural districts each, with Galikash as its capital and only city at the time.

-After the 2016 National Census, the villages of Sadeqabad and Yanqaq were elevated to city status.
+The village of Sadeqabad was converted to a city in 2018 and Yanqaq became a city in 2023.

 Demographics

 Population

-At the time of the 2011 census, the county's population was 59,975 people in 16,384 households.
+At the time of the 2011 National Census, the county's population was 59,975 people in 16,384 households.
 The 2016 census measured the population of the county as 63,173 in 18,721 households.

 Administrative divisions

 Galikash County's population history and administrative structure over two consecutive censuses are shown in the following table.